Zengo wallet review

 - Not so good for a wide range of cryptocurrency support

-On top of the excellent security, ZenGo is a featureful platform that allows users to manage their cryptocurrency portfolios from a single dashboard.
-With options to purchase, sell, trade and earn interest, ZenGo goes beyond the traditional storage capabilities of a crypto wallet.
+On top of its unique security features, Zengo allows users to manage their cryptocurrency portfolios from a single dashboard.
+With options to purchase, sell, trade and stake, Zengo goes beyond the traditional storage capabilities of a crypto wallet.

 Pros and cons

 - Features.
-Alongside secure storage, users are offered the opportunity to purchase, sell, trade and earn interest on cryptocurrency holdings.
+Alongside secure storage, users are offered the opportunity to purchase, sell, trade and stake on cryptocurrency holdings.

 - Wide range of cryptocurrencies.
 The wallet supports a wide range of cryptocurrencies and is constantly improving to add more.